metaborg/spoofax-pie/docs/tutorial/create_language_project.md

 Finally, we will define a transformation for our language and add a task, command-tasks, command, and menu item for it.
 Open the main Stratego file `helloworld/src/main.str`.
-Stratego is a meta-language for defining term (AST) transformations through rewrite rules.
+[Stratego](https://www.spoofax.dev/references/stratego/). is a meta-language for defining term (AST) transformations through rewrite rules.
 We will add a silly transformation that replaces all instances of `#!stratego World()` with `#!stratego Hello()`.

 Add the following code to the end of the Stratego file: